masouduut94/MCTS-agent-python/README.md

 - implementing Quality-based rewards in [Quality-based Rewards for Monte-Carlo Tree Search Simulations](https://dl.acm.org/doi/10.5555/3006652.3006771)
 - implementing leaf-threading on basic No frills UCT.

-This project is further optimized in [here](https://github.com/masouduut94/MCTS-agent-cythonized)
+**This project has a further optimized version in [here](https://github.com/masouduut94/MCTS-agent-cythonized) which optimized by cython.**

 ### Researches have been done in **Urmia University of Technology**.
 <p align="center">